googleinterns/vm-network-migration/readme/FORWARDING_RULE_README.md

 ## Special cases:
 ### 1. An INTERNAL forwarding rule shares a backend service with another forwarding rule:
 Not supported. \
 The migration of the INTERNAL forwarding rule will fail.
-The tool will rollback. \
+The tool will roll back. \
 *Recommendation*: Remove this backend service from another forwarding rule and try again.
 ### 2. An EXTERNAL or INTERNAL-SELF-MANAGED forwarding rule A shares a backend service with another forwarding rule B:
 Supported. \